 Ever-growing and expanding, the invasive and exotic vegetation currently inhabiting Darwin Beach – specifically Beach naupaka Scaevola taccada and Australian Pine Casuarina equisetifolia – have not only prohibited the native species such as Seagrape Coccoloba uvifera and Green Buttonwood Conocarpus erectus from surviving, but have completely disrupted the beach ecosystem.
-By partnering with RSMAS (University of Miami's marine and atmospheric research institution) - along with Miami Seaquarium, Salt Waterfront Restaurant and Fillabag - MORAES has begun the process of removing these invasive and exotic species and replacing them with native species in the hopes of eventually restoring this coastal habitat to accurately represent a healthy Coastal Upland Natural Community.
+Through the help of the University of Miami's Rosentiel School of Marine and Atmospheric Science - along with Miami Seaquarium, Salt Waterfront Restaurant and Fillabag - MORAES has begun the process of removing these invasive and exotic species and replacing them with native species to eventually restore this coastal habitat and accurately represent a healthy Coastal Upland Natural Community.
 Additionally, each planting and removal session has been (and will continue to be) accompanied by a campus shoreline marine debris cleanup.

 Before We Began...

 Invasive Beach naupaka

 Common Evidence of Invasive/Non-native Species

 Here we see the effects an invasive vegetation species (Latherleaf) can have on the native Sea Grape which now must compete for moisture, sunlight, nutrients and space.
 Invasive plants are the number one cause of native biodiversity loss and have the potential to not only create a monoculture, but habitat loss altogether.